Python comes with a lot of modules; we can say that there are Python modules for almost everything you need.

 But is this true?
 Does the from statement not safe?

 This problem, of course, doesn’t happen with the import statement.
-Since you type the module name to get its attributes, so no collision happen.
+Since you type the module name to get its attributes, so no collision happens.

-The output here will be from module 2 since the function will be overwritten.
+The output here will be from module 2 since the function from module2 overwrites the module1 function.

 After using aliases, do you think that using the from statements is dangerous?
 For me, it’s not.

-You know that we can’t access the module attributes unless we import it.
+You know that we can’t access the module attributes unless we import the module.